 Today, HR teams are asked to do more than ever.
 From implementing cutting-edge initiatives for wellbeing and inclusion, to long-standing objectives like managing retention.

-And it doesn’t get easier.
-HR sits, uniquely, on an island between the needs of employees and the needs of leadership.
-Saddled with all this responsibility, teams are asked to make miracles happen on shoestring budgets, since HR is still seen as a cost-center.
+HR sits on an island between the needs of employees and the needs of leadership.
+Teams are asked to make miracles happen on shoestring budgets, since HR is still seen as a cost-center.

-Despite the stress of the COVID-19 pandemic, employees have more choice than ever when it comes to working opportunities, making retention a key issue for all businesses:
+And despite the stress of the COVID-19 pandemic, employees still have more choice than ever when it comes to working opportunities, making a culture of retention all the more important.

-- More than 1/3 of people who left their job in 2019 did so within a year of starting that job, with two-thirds of those leaving within 6 months.
+- Over One Third of people who left their job in 2019 did so within a year of starting that job (two-thirds left within 6 months)

-According to a Work Institute study, "Compensation and Benefits" was only the 7th highest-ranking response.
-The study also goes on to say that 78% of departures were related to “Preventable Losses,” meaning there’s a lot that businesses can do to prevent turnover.
+"Compensation and Benefits" was actually the 7th highest-ranking response.
+And worse, 78% of departures were related to “Preventable Losses,” meaning there’s a lot that businesses can do to prevent turnover.

 Measuring Happiness at Work

-HR teams have long sought tools to survey happiness and record quarterly NPS scores, but one issue remains: Happiness is pretty hard to measure—especially when employees fear that unfiltered feedback may have negative consequences.
+HR teams have long sought tools to survey happiness and record quarterly NPS scores, but one issue remains: Happiness is pretty hard to measure.

-Even still, these questions must be asked—as a study on employee retention found that over 50% of employees surveyed said that neither their manager, or any other leader in the company, asked them about their job satisfaction or future with the organization.
+A study on employee retention found that over 50% of employees surveyed said that neither their manager, or any other leader in the company, asked them about their job satisfaction or future with the organization.
+What gives?

 The High Cost of Turnover

 And the costs don’t stop there.
 Turnover can take a toll on company culture and morale, lowering confidence and productivity across the board.
-Plus, employees who leave take with them institutional knowledge that a new hire can’t immediately replace, especially in a smaller company without duplicate roles.
+And employees who leave take with them valuable institutional knowledge that a new hire can’t immediately replace.

 So what’s the solution to the costly problem of maintaining workplace happiness?